lewang/flx/README.md

 **Here, using *premode* would give the expected order.** Notice that the "-" actually prevents the algorithm from helping you.

+### uppercase letters

+Flx always folds lowercase letters to match uppercase.
+However, you can use upper case letters for force flx to only match uppercase.

+This is similar to Emacs' case-folding.
+The difference is mixing in uppercase letters **does not disable** folding.

 ### completing file names

 Matches within the basepath score higher.